Black Jack, Kansas

 An old cabin is preserved at Black Jack, Kansas, by Kathy Alexander.

-During the Civil War, a fort was erected here for the protection of the town.
-On May 8, 1863, Dick Yeager made a raid upon the village, robbed Brockway & Stonebraker’s store, and stole the horses belonging to the overland stage route.
-On August 15 of the same year, “Bloody Bill” Anderson made a raid into Kansas, and on his return from Morris County, where he had killed Captain Baker, thrown his body into the cellar and burned his house down over him, made a call on Black Jack.
-He intercepted the overland mail, stole 14 horses, eight of them belonging to the mail, and took some $2,000 from the passengers.
+During the Civil War, a fort was erected here to protect the town.
+On May 8, 1863, Dick Yeager raided the village, robbed Brockway & Stonebraker’s store, and stole the horses on the overland stage route.
+On August 15 of the same year, “Bloody Bill” Anderson made a raid into Kansas, and on his return from Morris County, where he had killed Captain Baker, thrown his body into the cellar, and burned his house down over him, made a call on Black Jack.
+He intercepted the overland mail, stole 14 horses, eight belonging to the mail, and took some $2,000 from the passengers.

 Battle of Black Jack, Kansas site by Kathy Alexander.

-After the Civil War, traffic along the Santa Fe Trail began to dwindle, especially upon the completion of the Kansas Pacific Railroad to Ellsworth.
-On October 20, 1894, the post office was closed, and the town was soon abandoned.
+After the Civil War, traffic along the Santa Fe Trail began to dwindle, especially after the completion of the Kansas Pacific Railroad to Ellsworth.
+The post office was closed on October 20, 1894, and the town was soon abandoned.

 The site is located near U.S. Highway 56, about three miles east of Baldwin City, with interpretive signs pointing out where the battle started and ended.
 The old townsite is partially within Robert Hall Pearson Memorial Park.
 Located adjacent to and immediately south of the Black Jack Highway Park, the Ivan Boyd Prairie Preserve contains some of the best-preserved and managed native prairie in Douglas County, Kansas.
 The site is well known for containing evidence of the wagon ruts caused by travel along the Santa Fe Trail.